maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Install the Peruvian localization modules
 -----------------------------------------

-For this, go to *Apps* and search for Peru.
-Then click Install in the module Peru EDI, this module has a dependency with Peru - Accounting in case this last one is not installed, Odoo installs it automatically within EDI.
+Go to *Apps* and search for Peru, then click Install in the module Peru EDI.
+This module has a dependency with *Peru - Accounting*.
+In case this last one is not installed, Odoo installs it automatically within EDI.

 .. image:: media/peru_01_modules.png
    :align: center
-   :alt: Modules
+   :alt: The "Module" filter is set on "Peru"

 .. note::
    When you install a database from scratch selecting Peru as country, Odoo will automatically install the base module: Peru - Accounting.
 Configure your company
 ~~~~~~~~~~~~~~~~~~~~~~

-In addition to the basic information in the Company,  we need to set Peru as the Country, this
+In addition to the basic information in the Company, we need to set Peru as the Country, this is
-is essential for the Electronic Invoice to work properly.
-The field Address Type Code,
+essential for the Electronic Invoice to work properly.
+The field **Address Type Code** represents
-represents the establishment code assigned by the SUNAT when companies register their RUC
+the establishment code assigned by the SUNAT when companies register their RUC (Unique Contributor
-Unique Contributor Registration):
+Registration):

 .. image:: media/peru_02_company.png
    :align: center